PlatformCertification/Certification-IEv10.0/Platform Certification Guidance/README.md

 Customer needs to insert all detail information for each certification which will be included in current plugin.
 Certification name, enable flag and all detail inputs must be inserted.

 **diagnosis_inputs.inputs**<br>
-As the most important section of certification_inputs, customer must review all attributes which belongs current component in below table.
+As the most important section of certification_inputs, customer must review all attributes which belongs current component in [Certification Input Attributes Detail](https://github.com/PlatformCertification/Certification-IEv10.0/blob/main/Platform%20Certification%20Guidance/Certification%20Input%20Attributes%20Detail.md).
 Customer need to take more care of the "qualification" section, we provide three kinds of qualification methods totally:

 >1. gdr_qulification
 >2. patterns